 Do you know an outstanding Mi’kmaw or Indigenous lawyer who fits the nomination criteria?

-Nominate a lawyer by submitting a completed nomination form or a nomination form by July 7th.
+Nominate a lawyer by submitting a completed nomination form by July 7th.

 Questions about this award?
 Contact the Society’s Equity and Access at [email protected].